-You know how when you're camping, you can sit and watch the fire crackle for hours?
-That's what it's like watching the traffic in Ho Chi Minh City.
+You know when you’re camping, how you can sit and watch the fire crackle and spark for hours?
+That’s what it’s like watching the people in Ho Chi Minh.
 Grab an outside seat, a bowl of pho and prepare to be mesmerised.

 Meals included: 1 breakfast, 1 lunch, 1 dinner

 Swim, snorkel, eat a freshly caught seafood lunch, grab a cocktail and watch the sunset.
 Fingers crossed for a clear night so you can sleep out on the deck under the stars.

 • Gecko’s expert English-speaking local tour guide throughout the tour, and professional local site guides at some sites.